 The court will have to make a decision whether you are able to represent yourself without having somebody to assist you (a litigation friend).
 If the court needs more evidence about your capacity it can direct that your GP, consultant, psychiatrist or adult social services produce a report for the court.
 This will set out whether you have litigation capacity as set out in sections 2 and 3 of the Mental Capacity Act 2005.

-For more information on litigation friends see the government page on this.
+For more information on litigation friends see the government page on this and our information page here.

 Support Through Court